Improving Topological Detection of Weather Regimes in climate dynamical systems

+Our approach improves the detection of topological features in the considered datasets, in particular by better capturing thin loop structures in the CdV dataset and identifying a component that is consistent with the weakly separated southern regime in the JetLat dataset.

+In addition, the centrality-based bifiltration exhibits stable regime structure over a wide range of locality parameters, suggesting robustness of the detected structures with respect to the choice of k within the tested range.

-From a computational point of view, KDE and the centrality differ in how they scale and how they represent local structure.
-The standard KDE implementation used in this study (and in \cite{strommen2023topological}) computes the Gaussian kernel between all pairs of data points to estimate the local density.
-This direct approach provides an exact and smooth estimate of the probability density but comes at a high computational cost that scales quadratically with the number of samples, $\mathcal{O}(n^2)$.
-For large or high-dimensional datasets, this cost quickly becomes restrictive, as every evaluation requires summing the contribution of all other points.
+From a computational point of view, KDE and the centrality-based method differ in how they scale and represent local structure.
+The standard KDE implementation used in this study (and in S23) computes Gaussian kernel contributions between all pairs of data points to estimate the local density.
+This direct approach provides an exact and smooth estimate of the probability density but comes at a high computational cost that scales quadratically with the number of samples, $\mathcal{O}(n^2)$ \citet{silverman1986density}, which becomes restrictive for large or high-dimensional datasets.

-The dtm-based centrality method, by contrast, relies on nearest-neighbor searches rather than pairwise kernel evaluations.
-Each point’s centrality is estimated by averaging its distances to a fixed number of neighbors, $k$, typically using tree-based search algorithms such as $k$-d or ball trees.
-This procedure scales as $\mathcal{O}(n \log n + n k)$, which is far more efficient when $k \ll n$, and allows the computation to remain tractable for datasets containing tens or even hundreds of thousands of samples.
-In practice, this efficiency makes the dtm approach two to three orders of magnitude faster than the standard KDE for comparable sample sizes.

-Although faster variants of KDE exist—such as tree-based or fast Gauss transform methods that approximate distant kernel contributions and reduce the cost to roughly $\mathcal{O}(n \log n)$—these methods tend to lose accuracy in high-dimensional settings.

-Beyond computational efficiency, the dtm method offers greater robustness and adaptability.
-Because it is based on distances to neighboring points rather than global kernel overlaps, making it less affected by outliers and uneven sampling.
+The centrality-based method, by contrast, relies on nearest-neighbor searches rather than pairwise kernel evaluations.
+Efficient nearest-neighbor search requires $\mathcal{O}(n \log n)$ time for construction and supports queries in $\mathcal{O}(\log n + k)$ time per point in low to moderate dimensions \citep{bentley1975,friedman1977,omohundro1989}.
+Since computing the empirical dtm at each point involves averaging the distances to its $k$ nearest neighbors, evaluating the dtm for all $n$ sample points yields a total complexity of $\mathcal{O}(n \log n + nk)$, which is more efficient, particularly when $k \ll n$.

+A limitation of the centrality-based approach is that, although it detects a component associated with the southern jet regime, this detection remains marginal, with relatively few points in the corresponding components.
+This should be taken into account when interpreting the results.

+Another limitation concerns the empirical choice of the parameter $k$ for noisy datasets.
+Small values can make the method sensitive to noise and lead to spurious features, while large values may smooth out weak or short-lived regimes.
+Developing a data-driven strategy for selecting $k$ would improve the applicability of the method.